Civicverse/Civicverse/game/The-Foyer.md/README.md

 ✅ Real crypto
 ✅ Real impact

-This is how we change the game from pay to win...
-To free to live.
-Pay to build.
+This is how we change the game from free to play, pay to win.
+To free to live, paid to play...

 This is CivicVerse.